McCloud River Railroad Company

 A photo of the display train from a period The Timberman magazine.

-Locomotive #18 near the McCloud depot early in its career.
+Locomotive #18 near the McCloud depot after losing the original stack cap.
 Photo from the George Landrock collection.

 The presence of the net spark arrestor and the original tender narrow the date of this photo down to sometime in the later part of 1939.